 Kumara ‘Kumi’ Naidoo was born in Durban in 1965.
 Kumi Naidoo’s political activism began at the age of 15 years.
 In 1981, he was expelled from school for protesting against apartheid.
 Kumi was constantly harassed by the police.
 In 1986, the Apartheid Regime declared a state of emergency.
 Kumi was arrested and charged for violating provisions of the state; he fled South Africa in 1987.
 He went to exile in England.
 During this time he was a Rhodes scholar at the University of Oxford and he eventually earned a D.Phil in political sociology.

-He returned to South Africa a month after Nelson Mandela’s release and worked on setting up the ANC as a legal political party.
-In 1994, he served in the Independent Electoral Commission (IEC) as the national director of training and as an official spokesperson.
-He also worked as a Researcher, Journalist, University lecturer and youth counsellor, and has published and spoken widely on issues relating to civil society, education and resistance to apartheid.
-He was the head of the Civicus.
-Kumi will take up the role of Executive Director of Greenpeace International from November 2009.
+He returned to South Africa a month after Nelson Mandela’s release and worked on setting up the African National Congress as a legal political party.
+He was centrally involved in the first democratic elections in 1994 where he served the Independent Electoral Commission as the national director of training and served as an official spokesperson.